EVENTS & PROGRAMS

 Washington Youth Garden (WYG) is a one-acre education garden at the National Arboretum and is a destination for garden-based education and nature play.
 It was originally established in 1971 to teach local elementary students horticulture and life skills.

-Today, Washington Youth Garden is a welcoming and inviting place for the DC community to learn and grow together.
+Today, Washington Youth Garden is a welcoming and inviting place for the D.C. community to learn and grow together.
 WYG’s sensory garden, innovative growing techniques, and nature-explore classroom encourage visitors of all ages to engage with agriculture, farming, and environmental education.
-Thousands of pounds of fresh fruits and vegetables are grown in WYG each year, all of which are distributed to students and families in the DC community to fight food insecurity.
+Thousands of pounds of fresh fruits and vegetables are grown in WYG each year, all of which are distributed to students and families in the D.C. community to fight food insecurity.

 Visit the Garden